Music

 Clubs / Ensembles

-We offer a range of clubs and ensembles for students to participate in, including choir, concert band, jazz group, ukelele club, music technology club, samba band, flute group, ad hoc groups and, where appropriate, ensembles run by our A level Music students.
+We offer a range of clubs and ensembles for students to participate in, including choir, woodwind group, string group, jazz group, ukelele club, plus ad hoc groups and, where appropriate, ensembles run by our A level Music students.

 Events